mostsignificant/mostsignificant.github.io/_posts/2024-12-15-build-learn-monetize-5-python-projects-and-microsaas-ideas-for-2025.markdown

 ## 3. Web Scraping as a Service

-The web is full of data–just not so easy to process.
+The web is full of data – it's just not so easy to process.

 This is where web scraping comes in.
-Web scraping is ["used for extracting data from websites."](https://en.wikipedia.org/wiki/Web_scraping) Imagine a website for soccer results: you want to store the results in a database to analyze them later.
+Web scraping is ["used for extracting data from websites."](https://en.wikipedia.org/wiki/Web_scraping) Imagine a website that shows soccer results: you want to store the results in a database to analyze them later.
 These results are probably embedded in tables and other HTML- and CSS-spaghetti, needing a robust, repeatable process to extract the raw data daily.

 Python provides libraries like [`BeautifulSoup`](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) or [`Scrapy`](https://scrapy.org) that help with parsing HTML code.
-The famous book [`Automate the Boring Stuff with Python`](https://automatetheboringstuff.com/chapter11/) has a full chapter on this technique.
+The following well known book [`Automate the Boring Stuff with Python`](https://automatetheboringstuff.com/chapter11/) has a full chapter on this technique.
 Basic HTML knowledge is required to parse through a website's markup efficiently.

-A simple few lines of code to get all links from a website looks like this:
+A few simple lines of code to retrieve all links from a website looks like this:

 ```python
 import requests